Asti Langa

 Traditional

 The tasting begins under the outdoor canopy.
-Here, from August to the end of September, it is possible to observe the work carried out during the grape harvest and the arrival of the bunches of grapes in the trailers or placed in the special perforated boxes.
+Here, from August to the end of September it is possible to observe the work carried out during the harvest.

-The Muscat grapes are immediately pressed to obtain the must, while the red grapes are separated from the stalks and crushed.
+You witness the arrival of the clusters in trailers or placed in special perforated boxes and the transfer into the hopper.
+The Muscat grapes are immediately pressed to obtain the must, while the red berry grapes are separated from the stalks and crushed.

-The reds ferment under the canopy in horizontal winemakers, the dry whites ferment in the temperature-controlled cellar.
+The reds ferment under the canopy in horizontal vinifiers, the dry whites ferment in the cellar at controlled temperature.

-The visitor then visitis the rooms that house the stainless steel tanks, the small barrique cellar and the bottling line.
+The visitor then follows the grape circuit, visiting the rooms that house the stainless steel tanks, the small barrel cellar and the bottling line.
 On the walls there are still sacred images in memory of the time when the nuns of the Monastery of the Daughters of St. Joseph produced wine for mass.

-Tasting the must of Nizza or Moscato directly from the vats, in the very early stages of processing, allows subsequent comparisons to be made during the tasting.
+The tasting of the must of Nizza or Moscato directly from the tanks, in the very first stages of processing, allows for subsequent comparisons during the tasting.

-The tasting is the most eagerly awaited moment of the visit.
-It takes place outside in the large garden, during the warm season, or in the tasting room.
+The tasting is the most anticipated moment of the visit.
+It takes place outside in the large garden, during the warm season, or in the dedicated room.

-It includes a tasting of five wines representative of the production.
+It includes a course of five wines representative of the production.

 Price per person: €25.00, reservation required on Saturdays and Sundays.